 - Kubecost can send notifications on Slack and email.
 You can set a cost threshold for namespaces and get alerts when any namespace goes above the budget.

 - If you are using spot instances, you can integrate spot feeds to get correct pricing details.

 - Kubecost can be integrated with AWS and GCP.
 It also allows you to provide custom pricing in case you want to avoid integration with billing accounts.

 For added benefits, I’d highly recommend considering these 3 autoscaling projects for maximizing Kuberentes cost optimization.

 Kubecost covered almost all our requirements but it comes with a slight operational overhead to set it up properly compared to many other paid solutions in the market.
 But I feel the value it provides is way more than efforts to configure it correctly.
 Kubecost support is also very prompt and the team is always up for help.
 If you are looking for any open source tool to get your Kubernetes cluster cost insights coupled with your cloud provider’s costing details then Kubecost is worth trying.

-Hope this was helpful to you.
-Do try it out and share your experience in the comments section below.
+Hope this blog post was helpful to you.
+Do try it out and share your experience with us via Twitter or LinkedIn.
 Happy Coding :)

 Looking for help with Kubernetes adoption or Day 2 operations? learn more about our capabilities and why startups & enterprises consider as one of the best Kubernetes consulting services companies.